 A380!
 Finally, I got to fly with the big Airbus A380 by Lufthansa.
 On a short 10:55 hour flight from Frankfurt to Los Angeles I was travelling in the

 cheapest most affordable category, in Economy.
 Lufthansa offers 4 categories to travel in their Airbus A380’s on long-haul flights: Economy Class, Premium Economy, Business Class and First Class.
-The seating in Economy is 3-4-3, in Premium Economy 2-4-2, in Business 2-2-2 and 1-1 in First Class, this means the number of seats next to each other.
-So far, I have flown with Lufthansa multiple dozen times in Europe only, from short 35 min to 3-hour flights.
-Flying with the 7th best Airline in the World on Long-Haul was something I was looking for for a long time, now the timing was perfect for a flight to sunny Los Angeles in December.
-Before your Flight, you only have to keep the baggage allowance in mind, which is 1 checked-in baggage up to 23kg per Person, with a maximum combined size of 158 cm (length, width, height combined).
+The seating in Economy is 3-4-3, in Premium Economy 2-4-2, in Business 2-2-2 and 1-1 in First Class, this each means the number of seats next to each other per row.
+So far, I have flown with Lufthansa multiple dozen times in Europe only, from short 35 min to 3,5-hour flights.
+Flying with the 7th best Airline in the World on Long-Haul was something I was looking for for a long time, and now the timing was perfect for a flight to sunny Los Angeles in December.
+Ahead of your Flight, you only have to keep the baggage allowance in mind, which is 1 checked-in baggage up to 23kg per Person, with a maximum combined size of 158 cm (length, width, height combined).
 If you don’t eat everything, or have food intolerances, you can pre-order a special meal up to 24 hours prior to departure on their website here for no further charges, on any flight longer than 185 minutes by the way.
 As a Vegetarian, I pre-ordered a Vegetarian meal (Lacto-Ovo).

 Arriving at Frankfurt Airport was easy, as I already went through the security control at my homebound Airport, which saved me quite some time.
 Read more about how much time you will need before boarding your Flight to the US from Europe.
 Right before my Flight, LH456 was still perfectly on time, even though it just slowly started to snow a bit, I checked out the Lufthansa Business Lounge by the Z Gates.
 As a Frequent Traveler with Lufthansa, I got awarded the silver status which includes free lounge access (and additionally a second piece of checked luggage!)
 The Lounge was quite crowded for 10 am but I soon found out why; many flights have been delayed or even cancelled due to the snow.
 In the end, I did spend 2 hours in the Lounge hydrating with complimentary juices, water and coffee, and later 1-hour queueing to board the plane.
 The A380 fits more than 400 people if the flight is fully booked, and all those people were standing or sitting in front the Gate to finally board, after a 2-hour delay.
 You can only imagine the happiness of everyone when the lines finally moved.